 Soy candles safer than wax candles?

-I was watching a TV programme the other day that included a comment about using soy candles instead of wax candles.
 I know that wax candles are made from paraffin wax, but only now realise that this wax emits harmful carcinogens.
 Research has shown that there are a list of toxic products used to manufacture wax candles – for example carcinogens such as formaldehyde and acroleium.

 As someone who regularly lights up a whole bunch of candles when the power goes out, I will definitely be shopping around for soy candles.